US case against American Airlines and JetBlue heads to court

 American and JetBlue will argue that the partnership has already been in effect for about 18 months and has allowed each airline to offer new routes that would not be economical for either on its own.
 They say there is no evidence that the deal is hurting consumers.

-Current and former airline CEOs are among the possible witnesses identified by prosecutors and lawyers for the airlines.
-Delta Air Lines is attempting to keep two of its most senior executives from being called to testify, saying they are too busy in Atlanta to attend the trial in federal court in Boston.
+The current and former CEOs of American and JetBlue’s CEO, along with senior officials from other airlines, are among potential witnesses identified by the two sides.
+Delta Air Lines tried to prevent two executives from testifying, saying they are too busy in Atlanta, where the airline is based, to attend the trial in federal court in Boston.
+The judge ruled Monday that one of them, a senior vice president, must be available to testify.

 U.S. District Court Judge Leo Sorokin has set aside nearly three weeks for the trial.
 There will be no jury.
 Sorokin could take weeks or even months to issue a decision, which is likely to be appealed by the losing side.